A Back-to-School Health Checklist for Keiki & Parents

 And remember, many healthy adults need shots, too!

 By getting vaccinated, not only are you protecting yourself against dangerous diseases, but you're also ensuring immunity throughout your home and neighborhood.
 This can protect infants, older adults and others who may be at higher risk of complications from vaccine-preventable diseases like the flu.

-“As an adult in close proximity to children with immune systems that are still building resilience, it’s important to also stay healthy in order to prevent transmission (of diseases),” Galiza advises.
-“There are certain booster vaccines that are needed as adults, like the pertussis vaccine to protect against whooping cough and the annual flu vaccine.
-In babies, children, the elderly and the immune-compromised, these diseases can cause significant respiratory distress and be life-threatening.”
+"Parents should always set a good example for their children, and we should all make sure we are all healthy to take care of our future generation," Noel advises.
+"There are certain booster vaccines that adults need, like the pertussis vaccine to protect against whooping cough and the annual flu vaccine.
+In babies, children, the elderly and the immune-compromised, these diseases can cause significant respiratory distress and be life-threatening."

 Patients seen at Kauai Medical Clinic can participate in MyChart® by Hawaii Pacific Health for online access to their immunization records as well as their children’s records, and to receive reminders of when their next vaccinations are due.
 Parents can also quickly send a message to their child's pediatrician regarding any questions or concerns they may have.